UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Changes since version 0.2

-[ ] Changes to align with Googles Dataset search, see their [guidelines](https://developers.google.com/search/docs/data-types/dataset)
+[X] Changes to align with Googles Dataset search, see their [guidelines](https://developers.google.com/search/docs/data-types/dataset)
-  [ ]  Change contact details to match the Goole way of doing things creator property pointing to an organisation with a contactPoint property pointing to a person or a ContactPoint
+  [X]  Change contact details to match the Goole way of doing things creator property pointing to an organisation with a contactPoint property pointing to a person or a ContactPoint
-  [X]  Change the way publications are referenced to use citation instead of `related` [ ]
+  [X]  Change the way publications are referenced to use citation instead of `related` [X]  A distribution *Context Entity*

 [X] Added a new option for multiple-page HTML files instead of just CATALOG.html